-As was mentioned above, SANDY FAT CLAY (CH), SANDY LEAN CLAY (CL), SANDY LEAN CLAY WITH GRAVEL (CL) AND CLAYEY SAND WITH GRAVEL (SC) materials were encountered throughout the site below ground surface.
+As was mentioned above, SANDY LEAN CLAY (CL), SANDY LEAN CLAY WITH GRAVEL (CL), SANDY FAT CLAY (CH), CLAYEY SAND (SC), CLAYEY SAND WITH GRAVEL (SC), CLAYEY GRAVEL (GC) AND CLAYEY GRAVEL WITH SAND (GC) materials, were encountered throughout the site below ground surface.
 These materials are granular in nature and will transmit water easily.
 It should be noted that subsurface water levels will fluctuate with the seasons and with variations in precipitation.
 As a result, there is an increased likelihood that subsurface water may be encountered during construction, especially after periods of wet weather.
-Therefore, the contractor should be prepared to control subsurface water infiltration.
+The contractor should be prepared to control subsurface water infiltration.